PyBites-Open-Source/pybites-carbon/README.md

                         Specify folder where image should be stored (defaults to current directory) (default:
                         /Users/bbelderbos/code/pybites-carbon)
-  -w WT, --wt WT        Windows control theme (default: sharp) --driver-path DRIVER_PATH
+  -w WT, --wt WT        Windows control theme (default: sharp)
-                        Path to the executable, if it is not given it reads value from environment variable (DRIVER_PATH) (default: /Users/bbelderbos/bin/chromedriver)
 ```

 ## Examples